CUAHSI/learning-gitflows-template/course_guide_instructors.md

 #### Static course repo setup

-The following actions need to happen **in each** participant's course repo.
+After following the instructions for creating the new repo (they are the same for both static and dynamic courses), complete the following actions **in each** participant's course repo.

 Delete the following folders/files: